 Yes.
 Sous vide method works well with frozen scallops too, and it’s super convenient.

-What to serve with sous vide scallops?
+How to reheat scallops with sous vide

-More Sous Vide Recipes
+More Sous Vide Seafood Recipes

-Sous Vide Scallops with Lemon Butter
+Sous Vide Scallops with Lemon Butter Recipe

 - 1 pound scallops 10-12 large sea scallops (454 grams)

 - 2 tablespoons olive oil divided

 - salt and fresh ground black pepper to taste (I used 1/2 teaspoon for each)